Pironielsje/RedditFetcher/Docs/DOCS.md

 ## Documentation

-This is the official documentation for RedditFetcher
+This is the official documentation for redditfetcherrr

 ## Installation

-To install this package run **npm i RedditFetcher**
+To install this package run **npm i redditfetcherrr**

 # Requiring the package